Assad troops triumphant on conquered town's deserted streets

 On opposite sides of the main square a church and a mosque both bore the scars of war.
 The church walls were damaged and the dome of the mosque had also been hit.

-On a tour of four streets near the centre of town, hundreds of shops and houses were destroyed or damaged.
+On a tour of four streets near the center of town, hundreds of shops and houses were destroyed or damaged.
 Trees lining the streets were burnt.

 "The people of Qusair will build it again.
 There is a reconstruction plan," regional governor Ahmad Mounir Mohammad said, calling on residents to return now that their town was "stable and secure".